-Top lawmakers demand investigation of corruption in Armenian genocide victim payments
+Top Lawmakers Demand Investigation of Corruption in Armenian Genocide Victim Payments

-Four influential California lawmakers called this week for an investigation into a $17.5-million class-action settlement on behalf of Armenian genocide victims that a Times investigation found had been marred by fraud, diverted funds and a rejection rate of 92%.
+LOS ANGELES (Los Angeles Times) — Four influential California lawmakers called this week for an investigation into a $17.5-million class-action settlement on behalf of Armenian genocide victims that a Times investigation found had been marred by fraud, diverted funds and a rejection rate of 92 percent.

 “I am deeply concerned and outraged by the issues raised,” Portantino said in a statement.
 “The Armenian Genocide was a horrendous historical atrocity and descendants of those murdered should not be victimized or be denied their rightful settlements.”